 NO-OP

 The AUDN gate runs synchronously on every write.
 It uses a small LLM call to compare the incoming statement against the top-k most semantically similar existing nodes.
 The decision is deterministic: if a conflict is found, the gate classifies it as UPDATE or DELETE.
-If not, it's ADD or NO-OP.
+If not, it is ADD or NO-OP.
 The result is a graph that stays high-signal indefinitely, regardless of session count.

 // AUDN gate in action — automatic at every write